Chill Clinton obtained a Bachelor of Arts in Film Studies in 2016 and has since worked as a professional writer.

 Capitalism and the Monopoly on Violence

 At school, Max is tormented by two bullies who represent capitalism and monopolized violence, respectively.
-When Dobbs (Orlando Bloom) is introduced, Max's friend Megan (Zena Grey) refers to him as a "Capitalist Tool", who is notorious for becoming a stock market millionaire at the age of ten before losing everything by twelve.
+When Dobbs (Orlando Brown) is introduced, Max's friend Megan (Zena Grey) refers to him as a "Capitalist Tool", who is notorious for becoming a stock market millionaire at the age of ten before losing everything by twelve.

 Now, Dobbs struts around the school halls with a briefcase, slowly trying to regain his fortune by stealing money from other students.
 But Dobbs isn't one for brute force.
 Instead, he "charges" students for anything that he can, collecting tolls at the entrances of bathrooms, selling students the "right" to buy ice cream, and issuing "margin calls" to students at any time, promising them through a crooked smile that he will invest the money in mutual funds on their behalf.